djc5627/CompendiumWeb/docs/Birds/Birds of Prey/Vulture/Turkey Vulture.md

 ---------------------------------------------------------------
 ## Notes
 Weird looking bird that is often seen flying high up circling their prey.
+Turkey Vultures have a stomach ph 1 lower than that of humans (10x as acidic).
+When they overeat, they have difficulty flying but can projectile vomit to shed weight.
+Since their stomachs are so acidic, they can also projectile vomit onto predators to burn them.
 Theirs feathers kind of look like fingers as they fly.

 ---------------------------------------------------------------
 ## Sightings

 -> #location/HarrimanStatePark

 -> #location/BestLake-Watchung-NJ

 -> #location/EspositoPark-Clark-NJ

 ---------------------------------------------------------------